Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Introduction

+It is immediate that the canonical dependency graph is, indeed, a dependency graph for $\Omega, \mathcal B$.
+The fact that the canonical lopsidependency graph is a lopsidependency graph follows from the FKG inequality.
+Most applications of the LLL use only the canonical dependency graph; some noteworthy applications of the canonical lopsidependency graph include monochromatic hypergraph coloring \cite{mcdiarmid} and boolean satisfiability \cite{gst}.
+We will discuss the latter in much more detail later.

 In \cite{kolipaka}, Kolipaka \& Szegedy noted that the Shearer criterion is not tight for the variable-assignment LLL setting.
-They constructed an explicit dependency graph and vector of probabilities where the Shearer criterion is violated yet any variable-assignment realization must have a satisfying assignment.
-However, this was only a small-scale example, and it was not clear how extensive this phenomenon was or whether any systematic criterion could be provided for the variable-assignment LLL setting.
+Namely, they found an explicit dependency graph and vector of probabilities where the Shearer criterion is violated yet any variable-assignment realization must have a satisfying assignment.
+Later work \cite{he3} provided a more systematic description of which dependency graphs were satisfiable in the variable-assignment setting.

-Along similar lines He et al. \cite{he} analyzed the bipartite graph $H$ on vertex sets $[n], \mathcal B$, with a edge on $i, B$ if $i \in \text{var}(B)$.
-The canonical dependency graph (but not the canonical lopsidependency graph) can be recovered from $H$ (namely, $B, B'$ have an edge in $G$ if they have a length-two path in $H$).
-The graph $H$ is only defined in the context of the variable-assignment LLL, and not the general LLL.
-They showed that, in many cases, $G$ does not satisfy the Shearer criterion, although information about $H$ guarantees the existence of a configuration avoiding $\mathcal B$.
-Thus, in a sense, the variable-assignment LLL can allow one to go beyond Shearer's bound.